-Some dog owners put a “Beware of Dog’ sign on their fence thinking that is enough to protect them legally from liabilities or to keep trespassers away.
+Some dog owners put a “Beware of Dog’ sign on their fence thinking that is enough to protect them legally from liabilities (in case of a dog bite lawsuit) or to keep trespassers away.
 The truth is that those signs are worth very little if your dog attacks someone, especially if you know very well that the dog is aggressive and can be a threat to someone’s safety.
 A simple sign won’t protect you from a dog bite lawsuit.

 When your dog attacks someone, you might be legally liable for the injuries that the victim sustained.
 So I n case of vicious bites and serious injuries, the victim is legally allowed to seek compensation.
 Using the warning sign to inform the public about your dog isn’t always the best way to avoid legal action and it can sometimes be used against you.

 As a dog owner, you are 100% liable and responsible for the actions of your pet.
 And as such, in the event your dog attacks someone, the victim has the right to file a dog bite lawsuit.

 The sign doesn’t prevent someone to file a dog bite lawsuit against you

 The ‘Beware of Dog’ doesn’t grant you immunity to dog bite lawsuits.
 The sign doesn’t provide any legal protection and it can also be helpful to the victim’s case.
 The plaintiff’s lawyer might argument in court that you were well aware of the safety risks and by placing that sign, you openly informed the public of those risks.
 In the event that someone is injured despite the warning sign, and if you did nothing else to prevent the attack from happening, you can be held liable for all costs which are associated with the attack.